rcalixte/wayland-book/src/xdg-shell-basics/xdg-surface.md

 # XDG surfaces

-Surfaces under the authority of xdg-shell are referred to as `xdg_surface`s, and this interface brings with it a small amount of functionality common to both kinds of XDG surfaces.
-Creating an `xdg_surface` is not, however, sufficient to get the compositor to display it.
+Surfaces under the authority of xdg-shell are referred to as `xdg_surfaces`, and this interface brings with it a small amount of functionality common to both kinds of XDG surfaces.
 The semantics for each kind of XDG surface - toplevels and popups - are different enough still that they must be specified explicitly through an additional role.

-Before we can do this, we must obtain an `xdg_surface`, which provides additional requests for assigning a more specific role.
-Once we've bound an object to the `xdg_wm_base` global, we can use the `get_xdg_surface` request for this purpose.
+The `xdg_surface` interface provides additional requests for assigning the more specific roles of popup and toplevel.
+Once we've bound an object to the `xdg_wm_base` global, we can use the `get_xdg_surface` request to obtain one.

 ```xml
 <request name="get_xdg_surface">